Harjinder Singh Jinda: Sikh moral code

 In late March 1987 Jinda and Labh Singh issued a moral code to which they insisted all Sikh should adhere.
-The policies were to end dancing at weddings, end music at weddings, end to the wearing of non-traditional clothing, no tweezing of eyebrows for girls, no snipping of beards for boys, no baraats that include more than 11 people, no participation in Hindu jagratas or all-night prayers, no associating with Radhasoami Sikhs, no school uniforms that are not saffron black, and white and the end of the sale and consumption of meat, alcohol and tobacco.
+The policies were to end dancing at weddings, end music at weddings, end to the wearing of non-traditional clothing, no tweezing of eyebrows for girls, no snipping of beards for boys, no baraats that include more than 11 people, no associating with Radhasoami Sikhs, no school uniforms that are not saffron black, and white and the end of the sale and consumption of meat, alcohol and tobacco.

 Those who did not respect the law were warned that they would be burnt alive.
 The code was largely followed.
 Sikh women began wearing traditional clothing and many meat, alcohol and tobacco shops closed.
 Many restaurants introduced vegetarian items to their menus.
 Some did not follow the decree which put them in danger.
 Those who did not follow were forced to either pay off Sikhs or get security.
 Sikh leaders generally supported the decree.
 The enforcement of the decree in its first 2 months resulted in at least 6 killed, 60 shops burned, and complete or partial closure of 1,500 businesses.

 One survey found that there were no meat or cigarette shops between Amritsar and Phagwara.
 Restaurants that had previously served meat had removed it from their menus and denied having ever serving it.

 According to Assistant Deputy Inspector General of Police in Jalandhar A.S.
 Siddiqui the moral code had significant popularity among Sikhs especially those living in the rural area.
 He said, “Women seem to be pleased with it and there is also the fact that the AISSF has been on a massive recruitment drive through their amrit prachar (preaching of Sikh baptism) meetings.
 There is one meeting a day in the state, and after every meeting an estimated 200 youths pledge themselves to the service of the panth."

 Militants justified the moral code by saying, "No avatars, Hindu or Sikh, ever did these things.
 To eat meat is the job of rakshasas (demons) and we don't want people to become rakshasas."